 Each spring the Farm presents the new calves.
 Visitors are invited to see the newborns and learn more about the farm, land conservation, and agriculture.

-Farm Hands is the premier youth program at Aldermere Farm where youth ages 10-18 work with the young Belted Galloway calves learning to halter train, groom, and lead them.
+Farm Hands is the premier program for youth ages 10-18 (and now adults, too!) at Aldermere Farm where participants work with the young Belted Galloway calves learning to halter train, groom, and lead them.

 This provides a community service to the Farm because it allows the calves to get use to being around people, and to be well tempered and manageable.

 Farm Hands is held year-round at the Farm.
-Each program is twleve sessions long.
+The after-school program for youth is six sessions long.
 The Fall and Spring programs are held after school for an hour to an hour and a half.
 The summer programs are held mid-morning for approximately three hours.

 All the programs are co-led by the Farm’s herd manager and 4-H members, with the summer sessions having apprentices who provide a great amount of assistance and expertise.
 Farm Hands is a wonderful learning experience which is more hands-on rather than classroom type of learning.